 * However, as with all its sisters, the Me-262B-2a was too little and too late.
 The Jumo-004B engines were never very satisfactory for operational use.
 The fact that production engines had been designed to minimize use of precious high-strength metals meant that the blades tended to rapidly lengthen or "creep", and the engines sometimes had to be junked after as little as ten hours of flight operations.

 The Me-262 had no real effect on the course of the war, though it would provide the Allies with plenty of inspiration in the postwar period.
 It was well in advance of anything the Allies had or had plans to build.
-Adolf Galland flew British Gloster Meteors in Argentina after the war and felt that if the Meteor's reliable engines had been mated to the Me-262's advanced airframe, the result would have been the most formidable of the first-generation jet fighters.
+Adolf Galland flew British Gloster Meteors in Argentina after the war and felt that if the Meteor's reliable centrifugal-flow engines had been mated to the Me-262's advanced airframe, the result would have been the most formidable of the first-generation jet fighters.
+The engine, it seems, was another case of the odd tendency to German engineering to be too clever for its own good, in pursuing the more promising axial-flow engine at the expense of the simpler centrifugal-flow engine.

 * After the war, Me-262s that had fallen into Allied hands were evaluated by flight test groups, one of the best-known being a USAAF team named "Watson's Whizzers", led by Colonel Harold E. "Hal" Watson of USAAF Air Technical Intelligence.
 Watson's pilots and ground crew managed to find intact Me-262s at the Lechfeld airstrip in Bavaria, and were assisted in their test flights by German ground crews familiar with the aircraft and even two English-speaking German test pilots, Ludwig Hofmann and Karl Baur.
 The Me-262s were then shipped to the US on the Royal Navy "jeep" carrier HMS REAPER for further evaluation at Wright Field in Ohio.
 The tests there included a competitive fly-off against a Lockheed P-80 Shooting Star jet fighter that concluded the Me-262 was generally superior.